-This could be a restatement of items or a table listed elsewhere in the plan or a reference to another location.
+This could be a restatement of items, or a table listed elsewhere in the plan or a reference to another location.
 It may also contain any essential items from the housing and homeless needs assessment, the housing market analysis or the strategic plan.

-MHC's expected outcomes for HUD's Entitlement Programs is to develop viable communities through the provision of decent housing, a suitable living environment, and expanded economic opportunities.
+MHC's expected outcome for HUD's Entitlement Programs is to develop viable communities through the provision of decent housing, a suitable living environment, and expanded economic opportunities.

 - Expected Outcomes HOME- Increase the production of affordable housing and continue to support the rehabilitation of affordable housing.
-Additionally to increase access to housing by creating or rehabilitating affordable rental housing for low-income individuals. - Expected Outcomes ESG- Improve a wide range of support services and housing opportunities for persons experiencing homelessness and at risk of homeless. - Expected Outcomes HOPWA- Improve housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families.
+Additionally, to increase access to housing by creating or rehabilitating affordable rental housing for low-income individuals. - Expected Outcomes ESG- Improve a wide range of support services and housing opportunities for persons experiencing homelessness and at risk of homelessness. - Expected Outcomes HOPWA- Improve housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families.

-Expected Outcomes HTF- Increase access to affordable rental housing for low-income households.
+• Expected Outcomes HTF- Increase access to affordable rental housing for low-income households.

 The objectives and outcomes of the state's CDBG plan are to provide expanded economic opportunities for the state's low- and moderate-income residents.
 The state strives to accomplish these objectives and outcomes by maximizing and effectively utilizing all available funding resources to conduct community development activities that will serve the economically disadvantaged residents of the state.
-By addressing need and creating opportunity at the individual and neighborhood levels, the state hopes to improve the quality of life for all residents of the state.
+By addressing need and creating opportunity at the non-entitlement local unit of government levels, the state hopes to improve the quality of life for all residents of the state.
 Specific annual goals and objectives with outcome indicators are referenced in AP-20 Annual Goals and Objectives.

-The objectives and expected outcomes for CDBG are follows:
+The objectives and expected outcomes for the CDBG allocation funds are as follows:

-- Expanding economic opportunities - Outcomes: involves creating jobs that are accessible to low- and moderate-income persons; and empowering low-income persons to achieve self-sufficiency to reduce generational poverty.
+- Objectives: Expanding economic opportunities (Economic Development) - Outcomes: creating new and better jobs that are accessible to low-and-moderate income persons; and empowering low-income persons to achieve self-sufficiency to reduce generational poverty. - Objectives: Improving community public facility or infrastructure (Community Development) - Outcomes: enhancing safe and affordable public facilities and public infrastructure for the benefit of low-to-moderate income individuals and families in the non-entitlement communities, therefore leading to enhanced economic growth and development for the communities.